icebob/moleculer-java-site/docs/broker.md

 ---
 The `ServiceBroker` is the main component of Moleculer.
 It handles services, calls actions, emits events and communicates with remote nodes.
-You must create a `ServiceBroker` instance for every node.
+You must create a `ServiceBroker` instance for each node.

 ## Create Service Broker